spacer

 The next photo is the only image here taken with a 24-70mm f2.8 zoom (used at 70mm).
 For close images though, the macro lens is essential to the task.

-wedding photography – macro lenses for detail photos of the wedding rings
+Recommended macro lenses for detail photos

 I favor the 100 / 105mm focal length when it comes to macro lenses.
 This gives me a comfortable working distance on a full-frame camera.
 And it also doubles as a portrait lens if I need to.